 2017 Notes.
-The Company had estimated the fair value of the 2017 Notes to be \$25.8 million at December 31, 2016, respectively, utilizing a binomial lattice model.
+The Company had estimated the fair value of the 2017 Notes to be \$25.8 million at December 31, 2016, utilizing a binomial lattice model.
 The Company derecognized the liability when it exchanged the 2017 Notes for the 2020 Notes on June 20, 2017.
 See Note 7, Debt, for fair value inputs used to estimate the fair value of the 2017 Notes and for additional disclosures on the 2017 Notes exchange.

 2020 Notes.
 The Company has estimated the fair value of the 2020 Notes to be \$13.5 million at June 20, 2017, the date the Company exchanged the 2017 Notes for the 2020 Notes, utilizing a binomial lattice model.
-The Company has elected to account for the 2020 Notes using the amortized cost method and reported at \$12.7 million, net of debt discount and issuance costs at June 30, 2017.
+The Company has elected to account for the 2020 Notes using the amortized cost method and reported at \$13.1 million, net of debt discount and issuance costs at September 30, 2017.

 2020 Notes Embedded Derivative.
-The Company had estimated the fair value of the embedded derivative on a stand-alone basis to be \$8.6 million at June 30, 2017 based upon Level 3 inputs.
-See Note 5, Embedded Derivatives and Derivative Warrant Liabilities, for the fair value inputs used to estimate the fair value of the 2022 Notes with and without the embedded derivative and the fair value of the embedded derivative.
+The Company had estimated the fair value of the embedded derivative on a stand-alone basis to be \$6.5 million at September 30, 2017 based upon Level 3 inputs.
+See Note 5, Embedded Derivatives and Derivative Warrant Liabilities, for the fair value inputs used to estimate the fair value of the 2020 Notes with and without the embedded derivative and the fair value of the embedded derivative.

 2022 Notes Embedded Derivative.
-The Company had estimated the fair value of the embedded derivative on a stand-alone basis to be \$0 million at June 30, 2017 and December 31, 2016, respectively, based upon Level 3 inputs.
+The Company had estimated the fair value of the embedded derivative on a stand-alone basis to be \$0 million at September 30, 2017 and December 31, 2016, respectively, based upon Level 3 inputs.
 See Note 5, Embedded Derivatives and Derivative Warrant Liabilities, for the fair value inputs used to estimate the fair value of the 2022 Notes with and without the embedded derivative and the fair value of the embedded derivative.

 Derivative Warrant Liability.
 Prior to 2017, the Company estimated the fair value of the Series A, Series F and Series K warrants using a Monte-Carlo model (Level 3).
 For all other warrants the Company valued these using a standard Black-Scholes model (Level 2).
 However, beginning in the first quarter 2017, the Company valued the Series F and K using a Monte-Carlo model (Level 3) and other warrants using Black-Scholes models comprised of some inputs requiring the use of Monte-Carlo models (Level 3).
+During the third quarter of 2017, only the Series K warrants were valued using a Monte-Carlo model.
+The Company has estimated the fair value of the derivative warrant liability to be \$2.1 million as of September 30, 2017.